-Pearse was raised in a family home which was built by the New Homes Housing Cooperative in Dublin.
+Pearse was raised in a family home that was built by the New Homes Housing Cooperative in Dublin.
 He has been involved in many educational and community initiatives over the past 30 years.
-He has been active in social housing since 1995 and currently has a development role in Inis Housing Association CLG as well as an advisory role to a number of co-housing initiatives.
-Pearse is a PhD. researcher in the area of the philosophy of education and lectures in a number of third level institutions in Ireland.
-Pearse lives in Co.Clare and is married with three adult children and a growing number of grandchildren.
-He has a long standing interest in co-operative models of housing and of community development.
+He has been active in social housing since 1995 and currently has a development role in Inis Housing Association CLG as well as an advisory role to several co-housing initiatives.

 Enda Egan is a serving civil servant since 1983.